donchev7/site/content/post/2022/2022-12-28-GitHub-App.md

 ```

 I have stored my private key in KeyVault and load it into the environment variable `GITHUB_PRIVATE_KEY`.
-Note that if you store your private key in a `.env` file or KeyVault you need to add newline charse .e.g `\n` in order for it to work:
+Note that if you store your private key in a `.env` file or KeyVault you need to add newline chars .e.g `\n` in order for it to work:

 ```.env
 GITHUB_APP_PRIVATE_KEY="-----BEGIN RSA PRIVATE KEY-----